simpleuiux/yi-ningwang.com/content/blog/JIN/index.md

 ---
-title: Japan Influencer Network
+title: JAPAN INFLUENCER NETWORK
 date: "2019-05-04"
-thumbnail: ./jin-thumbnail.png
+thumbnail: ./jin.png
 description: UI/UX, Sprint Prototyping, Front-end
 ---

-### JIN is the first Japan influencer network connecting influencers and advertising agencies.
+#### JIN, Japan Influencer network, is the first network platform connects influencers and advertising agencies.

 When my partner Raphael, who is a back-end developer, reached me out and suggested that maybe we could make a fast prototyping of this influencer search function and show to the advertising agency we know in Tokyo.
 I was like, "Sure, it sounds cool!"

 I enjoyed the project a lot and walked through the whole phase of design, including UI/UX and front-end (HTML, CSS, JS), it was a super valuable and fun experience!

-### Choose MVP wisely to test the market
+#### Choose MVP wisely to test the market

 The idea was to create a platform for advertising agencies to find the right influencer on Instagram and to make a booking accordingly.
 Most of the in-house search function in the Japan advertising industry is outdated.
 We would like to provide an easy booking services with better user experience.